 The Pico was initially released in Japan in June of 1993, and would receive continuous support for over a decade.

 The Pico was initially manufactured solely under the Sega brand; however, its success led Yamaha releasing a few versions of its own (similar to Hitachi and Victor's respective HiSaturns and V-Saturn Sega Saturn consoles).
 Sega Toys took over the making of Pico models in 1998 and the brand was changed from "Kids Computer Pico" to "'Kids Communication Pico" in 2001, to reflect newer models' added internet functionalities.

 It is estimated that nearly 300 Pico games were released in Japan in total.
 The console was eventually discontinued in Japan in 2005.
 All Japanese games come in plastic clamshell containers.

 In North America, the Pico was less successful.
 Debuting in 1994, the console only enjoyed a few years of support before being discontinued in February of 1998.
 Only 20 Pico games were released in North America, each in cardboard boxes.

-The Pico won critical acclaim amongst Toy and Edutainment companies in the USSega Mega Drive, the North American distribution rights were picked up by Majesco after the console's popularity began to dwindle, and in 1999, Majesco reissued Sega Pico systems at the reduced price of $49.99, $100 less than the previous asking price.and by 1996 the Pico had an installed base of 400,000 units .
-Like the
+The Pico won critical acclaim amongst Toy and Edutainment companies in the US and by 1996 the Pico had an installed base of 400,000 units, 225,000 machines being sold in 1995.
+Like the Sega Mega Drive, the North American distribution rights were picked up by Majesco after the console's popularity began to dwindle, and in 1999, Majesco reissued Sega Pico systems at the reduced price of $49.95, $100 less than the previous asking price.
+Supposedly the firm was meant to distribute more Japanese games in the region, though this never happened.

 In North America, the concept of "deluxe storyware" was frequently stressed across advertising campaigns, but at present it is not understood how this software differs from their non-deluxe counterparts.